Program in History

 Location: CFO 605

 The Department of Social Sciences and Historical Studies offers programs leading to the Bachelor of Arts, Bachelor of Science, and Master of Arts degrees with majors in History.
 Special emphasis in public history is available at the graduate level.
-Also on the graduate level, the department offers a post-baccalaureate certificate in History.
-The department also offers an undergraduate minor in History as well as programs leading to teacher certification.
+Also, at the graduate level, the department offers a post-baccalaureate certificate in History.
+The department additionally offers an undergraduate minor in history and programs leading to teacher certification.

 No grade lower than C can be counted toward completion of any major or minor in this department.